IanTayler/MinG/README.md

         git clone https://github.com/IanTayler/MinG.git
         cd MinG
-        panda install .
+        zef install .

 If you don't, the easiest is probably to install rakudobrew <https://github.com/tadzik/rakudobrew> and then run:

-        rakudobrew build moar
+        rakudobrew build moar --gen-moar --gen-nqp --backend=moar
-        rakudobrew build panda
+        rakudobrew build zef

 and you should be ready to clone and install this repository.

+The best option is probably to install Rakudo Star <http://rakudo.org/how-to-get-rakudo/> which comes with zef and some common modules.
+There's lots of tutorials about how to get perl6.
+Follow one of them and make sure you install zef (or panda).

-The module is currently ready for distribution, so I might add it to the Perl6 environment so that you can install it with "panda install MinG".
+The module is currently ready for distribution, so I might add it to the Perl6 environment so that you can install it with "zef install MinG".

 CURRENTLY
 =========